Are you lacking energy, accountability and always feel as if your in catch-up mode?

 I shed a total of 68 pounds, 28 of which came of right after birth, the other 40 pounds were through blood, sweat, and tears – literally.
 Ten months postpartum, I finally felt like myself.
 I could wear my old clothes and not tug at them constantly, I could have a normal conversation and not feel like I was zoned out from hormones and sleep deprivation.
 It was not an easy road, but it was my journey and I’m proud to have went through it.
 It’s only helped me to have that much more empathy for all of the mommas out there.

 My mission today is to help women not lose their sense of self with all of life’s demands.
-I do this by teaching my Peaceful Power Practices centered around fitness, yoga and Ayurveda.
+I do this by teaching my Peaceful Power Practices centered around fitness, habits and Ayurveda.
 The goal is to help women feel like themselves again – both physically and mentally and tune into their inner divine wisdom.

 Meet the Team